someth2say/taijitu/cli/README.md

 they have great chances to be equals (costly to compute).

 Worth noting Hash the "simplest" contract, given it does not define a relation between two instances, but between a single instance and `Integer`s instances space.
-On the contrary, Equality and Comparison contracts relates between two instances for the same class.
+On the contrary, EqualityCfg and ComparisonCfg contracts relates between two instances for the same class.

 ### Equality by place:

 #### External equality
-External equality is based on the following idea: **Equality and equality-based contracts should be external to the class being compared**, so different equality concepts can be applied to same objects in different context.
+External equality is based on the following idea: **EqualityCfg and equality-based contracts should be external to the class being compared**, so different equality concepts can be applied to same objects in different context.

 In other words, equality (and other contracts) are based on equality "context", and this context is not part for the compared classes, but something 'external'.